MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch4.md

 keywords: mixed reality, unity, tutorial, hololens
 ---

-# **Shared Objects**
+# Synchronizing the Movements of Shared Objects

+In this lesson, we will learn how to share the movements of objects so that all participants of a shared session can collaborate together and view each others' interactions.
+This lesson builds upon the Lunar Launcher that was built as part of the [Base Module Tutorials](mrlearning-base.md).

+Objectives:

+- Import the completed Lunar Launcher as the 3D model to be shared
+- Configure your project to share the movements of the 3D model.
+- Learn how to build a basic multi-user collaborative application

+### Instructions

-1. Save the project from the previous lesson (control+S) and name it "HLSharedProjectMainPart4.unity" so that it's easier to find when you need it again.
+1. Save the scene from the previous lesson (control+S).
+You may name it "HLSharedProjectMainPart4.unity" so that it's easier to find when you need it again.

 2. Delete the "NetworkLobby" object (by selecting it and pressing delete).
 Also, go into the "prefabs" folder from lesson 2 and delete the "NetworkLobby" prefab from there as well.